Curriculum

 What will the examinations be like?

 There will be a set task with themes given by the exam board in January, so you can spend at least 10 weeks working towards your final piece.
-Students are encouraged to work to their creative strengths and to follow their own interests.
+Pupils are encouraged to work to their creative strengths and to follow their own interests.
 The actual exam lasts 10 hours and that along with your prep work contributes towards 40% of your result.

 Why is art and design important?